Arapaimace/Polyrhythm/README.md

 ## Available Scripts

 - `yarn dev` - Start development server $\leftarrow$ use this for now
-- `yarn build` - Build for production
+- `yarn build` - Build for production (build managed by Vercel so don't use)
-- `yarn preview` - Preview production build
+- `yarn preview` - Preview production build (preview managed by Vercel so don't use)
 - `yarn lint` - Run ESLint